deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Integrating-a-Python-Script-to-create-a-report-in-BI/README.md

 ### <ins> **STEP ONE**</ins>

 Here we will set up the Python Environment within Anaconda.
 Anaconda is very quick and efficient in creating and managing environments.
 The environment created will be called `power-bi`.
 We will then import the necessary libraries that will be used.
-For this project we will stick with `pandas`, `matplotlib`, and `seaborn`.
+For this project, we will stick with `pandas`, `matplotlib`, and `seaborn`.

-**Code for installation:**
+**Code used:**

     pip install pandas
     pip install -U matplotlib